 One player starts by naming a movie.
 The next player must then name an actor who starred in that movie.
 The next player names another movie that actor was in, and the next names another actor from that movie.
 Keep playing until someone is stumped or repeats the same actor or movie.

 If you are on a road trip with that special someone, perhaps on a romantic Valentine's Day getaway, play these fun road trip games for couples to strengthen your bond.

-When you are ready for a break, stop at a Summerstar Tourist Park.
+When you are ready for a break, stop in at one of our family-friendly caravan parks.